tcrundall/gtd.nvim/README.md

 - [ ] feat: add table methods
 - [ ] feat: include link following
   - [ ] jump to markdown headers in other files
+  - [ ] jump to other reference of tag

 ## Supporting Material